waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Game State Updates:** The game's internal map data (like a `CUT_TREE` changing to a `FLOOR`) does not fully update until all on-screen text from the preceding action is cleared.
 Attempting to use tools like `find_path` before the overworld is fully interactive will result in the tool using stale data and failing.
 - **HEADBUTT Mechanic:** The move HEADBUTT can be used outside of battle to shake certain trees (`HEADBUTT_TREE` tiles).
 This can cause sleeping Pokémon to fall out, providing a new method for encounters.
 - **Environmental Obstacle Resets:** The CUT_TREE at (8, 25) in Ilex Forest reappeared after I left the map and returned.
 This suggests some environmental obstacles might reset upon re-entry.
-- **Battle Anomaly:** A wild battle terminated unexpectedly.
-After pressing 'A' on the main battle menu's 'FIGHT' option, I was returned to the overworld without any battle resolution.
-The cause is unknown.
-A recurring battle anomaly has been observed.
+- **Battle Anomaly:** A recurring battle anomaly has been observed.
 Interacting with some trainers (e.g., Sailor Huey, Gentleman Alfred) sometimes displays the battle-starting dialogue but then returns to the overworld without initiating combat.
 However, this is inconsistent; a later attempt to battle Sailor Huey triggered a proper battle.
 The exact cause or trigger condition is unknown.
 - **Evolution Methods:** Some POKéMON, like MACHOKE, KADABRA, HAUNTER, and GRAVELer, evolve when traded.
 - **Intermediate Warp Pathing:** My `find_path` tool was causing loops by treating intermediate warp tiles (like ladders) as normal floor tiles.
 Lesson: Pathfinding tools must treat all warps as impassable unless they are the explicit final destination of the path.